Minimum Acceptable Return (MAR)

 - The specific rate varies by investor, typically ranging from the risk-free rate to aggressive double-digit targets.

-How MAR Works in Ratios
+How MAR Works in Financial Ratios and Decision Making

-While "Minimum Acceptable Return" can simply be a percentage target (e.g., "I need 15% a year"), its technical application is in risk-adjusted performance metrics. **The MAR Ratio:** $$ \text{MAR Ratio} = \frac{\text{Compound Annual Growth Rate (CAGR)}}{\text{Maximum Drawdown}} $$ * **Numerator**: The annualized return of the investment since inception. * **Denominator**: The largest single drop from peak to trough in the investment's history (absolute value).
-A MAR Ratio of 1.0 or higher is generally considered excellent.
-It implies that for every 1% of drawdown risk you endured, you earned 1% (or more) in annual returns.
-If a fund returns 20% annually but had a 50% crash at some point, its MAR Ratio is 0.4 ($$20 / 50$$), suggesting the return was not high enough to justify the stomach-churning volatility.
+While "Minimum Acceptable Return" can function as a simple, static percentage target (for example, "I personally need a 15% annual return to stay in the stock market"), its most rigorous technical application is found in risk-adjusted performance metrics that punish "sloppy" or overly volatile returns.
+The Mechanics of the MAR Ratio: The formula is quite simple: MAR Ratio = Compound Annual Growth Rate (CAGR) / Maximum Drawdown.
+Numerator: This represents the steady, annualized return of the investment since its inception, accounting for the compounding effect over time.
+Denominator: This is the absolute value of the single largest drop from peak to trough in the entire history of the investment.
+It measures the "pain" an investor had to endure.
+In the institutional world, a MAR Ratio of 1.0 or higher is generally considered excellent and a hallmark of a disciplined manager.
+A ratio of 1.0 implies that for every 1% of traumatic drawdown risk you were forced to endure, you were compensated with at least 1% in average annual returns.
+If a high-flying fund returns a spectacular 20% annually but suffered a massive 50% crash at some point, its MAR Ratio is a disappointing 0.4.
+This low score suggests that the returns were not actually high enough to justify the stomach-churning volatility and the high probability of a complete wipeout.

-Establishing Your MAR
+Establishing Your Personal MAR

 MAR vs. Sharpe vs. Sortino